15 Minute Greek Cucumber Salad

 - Whisk oil, vinegar, oregano, mustard, salt and pepper in a large bowl.
 Add cucumbers, tomatoes, olives, onion, and feta and stir to combine.
 Taste for salt and adjust if necessary.
 Top with basil.

-To make this ahead, chop the veggies and do not toss together.
+Make-Ahead Instructions: To make this ahead, chop the veggies and do not toss them together.
 Keep the dressing separate and do not cut the tomatoes until just before serving.
 Toss just before serving.

 - Serving Size: 1 1/2 cups